 Seclect a Category of Q & A

-Recently, we have seen a surge in suits and shirts made to mimic the Australian sun protective wear.
-But these imitators' suits are often not tested for SPF/UPF and are made of flimsy material that the sun can easily penetrate.
-Frequently, these items are not chlorine resistant and fall apart after one season of use, whereas our items are made to withstand the sun, chlorine and the ocean, and have been known to last for years.
+Sunsuits, rash guards and swim shirts made to mimic the Australian sun protective wear can be found at many surf shops and big box stores.
+But these imitators' swimsuits are often not tested for SPF/UPF and are made of flimsy material that the sun can easily penetrate.
+Frequently, these items are not chlorine resistant and fall apart after one season of use, whereas all of our items are made to withstand the sun, chlorine and the ocean, and have been known to last for years.
 (Chlorine resistant items are noted in the product description.)
 Some imitators' suits and shirts block as little as 70% of the sun's UVA/UVB rays, while our clothing blocks over 97.5% of these damaging rays.
 Others do not offer the generous coverage of our suits, but stop far short of the elbows and knees.

-So if you want sun protective clothing made by one of the innovators in the business and tested for maximum protection at 50+ SPF, choose one of our products and feel at ease that you and your children will receive maximum protection in a cool, comfortable, chemical-free shirt or suit.
+So if you want UV protection clothing made by innovators in the business and tested for maximum protection at 50+ SPF, choose one of our products and feel assured that you and your children will receive maximum protection in a cool, comfortable, chemical-free swim shirt or suit.

 Everyone knows by now that sun exposure may cause wrinkles, spots, and skin cancer.
 It may even cause melanoma, one of the deadliest forms of skin cancer.